indeterminateoutcomesstudios/MondoStudio/README.md

 [![Build Status](https://travis-ci.org/MondoStudio/MondoStudio.svg?branch=master)](https://travis-ci.org/MondoStudio/MondoStudio)

-For RPG passionates and for whom has great ideas to develop a roll-playing game, who has no idea how to develop a game and still looking for way to do that, MondoStudio is an online Roll-playing game creator that has a simple web interface to design and produces a game logic.
+For RPG passionates and for whom has great ideas to develop a role-playing game, who has no idea how to develop a game and still looking for way to do that, MondoStudio is an online Role-playing game creator that has a simple web interface to design and produces a game logic.
 Unlike others tools to build a RPG, MondoStudio is totally online, it is possible work with a team working on the same project and it is totally free to use.